Ridhiwan/freedom_fighters/README.md

 # freedom_fighters

-An app that has a list of freedom fighters in Africa and their short bio.
+An app that has a list of freedom fighters in Africa and their biography.

 ## Getting Started

-1. Open the app and choose a freedom fighter.
+1. Open the app on your phone.
+2. Browse through freedom fighters presented as a casserole.
-2. Click on the picture of the freedom fighter to know more about their history.
+3. Click on the biography button to know more about the freedom fighter.
-3. In the feedback section: Comment on any improvement that can be added on the history with sources.
+4. Use Wikipedia page to check sources and add your comments.

 ## Future addons
 1. ChatGPT will be added to allow for organic chat and further research on the specific freedom fighter.